 What is Random Error?

 The error in which the obtained value is random each time a set of readings are calculated is known as a random error.
 There are unknown variations and random values obtained.
-There is no repetition in the magnitude and the nature of the error is inconsistent.
+There is no repetition in the magnitude, and the nature of the error is inconsistent.

 What is Systematic Error?

 The arrangement of a certain experiment can be quite different in reality than in theory.
 The main reason for this error is the usage of faulty apparatus during a certain experiment.
 It can be fixed by using valid apparatus or calibrating it.
-The accepted value or the predicted value is shifted from the value obtained when we observe this error.
+The accepted or predicted value is shifted from the value obtained when we observe this error.
 This error can be observed while blood pressure measurements.

 Difference Between Random and Systematic Error